Land's End to John o' Groats

 The straight-line distance from Land's End to John o' Groats is 603 mi as determined from O.S.
 Grid References, but such a route passes over a series of stretches of water in the Irish Sea.

 According to a 1964 road atlas, the shortest route using classified roads was 847 mi but in a 2008 road atlas, the shortest route using classified roads was 838 mi.
 An online route planner in 2021 also calculated the quickest route by road as 837 mi, estimating a time of 14 hours 50 minutes for the journey by car (this uses the A30, M5, M6, A74(M), M74, M73, M80, M9, A9 & A99) but the overall shortest route by road, using minor roads in numerous places and utilising modern bridges, is only about 814 mi.
 This route is roughly as follows: Land's End, Bodmin, Okehampton, Tiverton, Taunton, Bridgwater, the M5 Avon Bridge, the M48 Severn Bridge, Monmouth, Hereford, Shrewsbury, Tarporley, St Helens, Preston, Carlisle, Beattock, Carstairs, Whitburn, Falkirk, Stirling, Crieff, Kenmore, Dalchalloch, A9, Inverness, Kessock Bridge, Cromarty Bridge, Dornoch Firth Bridge, Latheron, Wick, John o' Groats.

+The walk can be done in either direction.
+The south-to-north route includes advantages such as tending to go in the direction of the prevailing winds and more temperate weather.
+However, the north-to-south route avoids the midge season.